matisojka/qqqa/README.md

 ### Claude Code CLI profile (bring-your-own Claude desktop subscription)

-Prefer Claude’s coding workflow?
-Select the `claude_cli` profile and qqqa will drive the `claude` binary from `@anthropic-ai/claude-code` instead of a hosted API.
+Have a Claude subscription?
+Select the `claude_cli` profile and qqqa will use the `claude` binary.
 That keeps usage effectively free if you already pay for Claude for Desktop.

 What to know:

-- Install Claude Code (`npm install -g @anthropic-ai/claude-code`) or use the desktop auto-updater so the `claude` binary is on your `PATH`, then run `claude login` once.
+- Install Claude Code so the `claude` binary is on your `PATH`, then run `claude login` once.
-- Streaming is unavailable; even without `--no-stream`, qqqa buffers Claude’s response and prints it once (matching the Codex behavior).
-- qqqa passes `--disallowed-tools "Bash(*) Edit"` so Claude cannot run commands or edit files—it must respond with the same XML-ish suggestions as HTTP providers.
-- `qa` still expects JSON tool calls and enforces the same `read_file` / `write_file` / `execute_command` schema.
+- Claude Code streams responses the same way API-based LLMs do.

 Minimal config snippet: